kevinwlu/dsd/Nexys-A7/Lab-3/README.md

 * Click 'Program Device' then xc7a100t_0 to download vga_top.bit to the Nexys A7 board

-### 5. Edit code with the following [modifications](https://github.com/kevinwlu/dsd/tree/master/Nexys-A7/Lab-3/Modifications)
+### 5. Edit ball.vhd with the following [modifications](https://github.com/kevinwlu/dsd/tree/master/Nexys-A7/Lab-3/Modifications)

 * Change the size and color of the ball